JakobLS/mlops-credit-risk/README.md

 The model's confidence in its prediction for each client is also displayed for the clerk to better asses the prediction.

+The Production stage model is automatically fetched in the Risk-O-Meter.

 <br>